- Head of Guitar Performance

-Helen has formed a voice and guitar duo with Mark Wilde of the Royal Academy of Music (2014-2020), and a guitar duo with Zoran Dukić of the Royal Conservatoire, The Hague.
+Helen has formed a voice and guitar duo with Mark Wilde of the Royal Academy of Music and a guitar duo with Zoran Dukić of the Royal Conservatoire, The Hague and was a founder member of the Vida Guitar Quartet.
 She has toured extensively throughout the assessment period, giving notable performances across the US in 2014, and in Europe in 2019, from the Long Island Guitar Festival (USA) to the Kutná Hora Guitar Festival (Czech Republic).

 Helen has served on the jury for guitar competitions at the Birmingham Conservatoire (2014), and the Royal College of Music (2015), and also for the Koblenz International Guitar Competition (2016), the London International Guitar Competition (2016), the Ida Presti Guitar Competition in Croatia (2018, 2020), and the Guitar Foundation of America (2017, 2019).

 Links to relevant research/ projects

 Helen’s passion for research has grown since becoming a Winston Churchill Fellow.
 Her analysis of successful whole-class guitar teaching programmes in the USA has allowed her to lay the foundation for an ensemble-based guitar curriculum in the UK.
 She is exploring the ways in which her studies of guitar curriculum might play a role in an integrated cross-discipline approach within the wider Expressive Arts, which reflects the new Curriculum for Wales.

 Helen is currently Co-Investigator on a project to develop an accessible guitar aimed at broadening access to the instrument for people with physical disabilities and special educational needs.